catatnight/docker-postfix/README.md

   ```

 ## Note
-+ Don't forget to close your MTA software on the host machine
++ Don't forget to close your MTA software on host machine or assign smtp to port other than 25 ([postfix how-to](http://www.postfix.org/MULTI_INSTANCE_README.html))
 + Read the reference below to find out how to generate domain keys and add public key to the domain's DNS records

 ## Reference